 In a remote and beautiful part of South Africa over the nights leading up to New Year’s Eve, I was lucky enough to meet an excitable bearded man and his equally energetic and bubbly partner.
 Little did I know that these two were planning an epic trip on motorbikes around Africa for an entire year with the help of two other avid explorers.
 It was here that Wild Frontiers involvement with their journey would start.
 A few months later Trent “Barefoot” Seiler, leader of the Nomads and avid beard enthusiast, came to our offices to meet the man who had done it all before: John Addison.
 Many a beer was drunk and stories were swapped, before Trent set off back home.
 Their team leaves on 1 April and we will be doing our best to keep up with their story and offer support where we can.
-Keep checking our blog where we will be chronicling their journey throughout Africa and to the wildest of frontiers.
-If you want to keep up with their Facebook page go here.
+Keep checking our blog where we will be chronicling their journey throughout Africa as they travel the wildest of frontiers.
+If you want to keep up with their Facebook page click here.

 Below is an adaptation of their blog post on brewing traditional marula beer.
 Find the original here.

-Marula Beer: Brewing a beer that’s truly African
+Marula Beer: Brewing a Beer That’s Truly African

 Marula and alcohol have become synonymous with one another in Africa.
-Viral videos of drunken animals such as elephants, baboons and giraffe have made the rounds on YouTube and the tale goes that this is caused by them eating fermented marula fruits off the floor.
+Viral videos of drunken animals such as elephants, baboons and giraffe have made the rounds on YouTube and the tale goes that this is caused by them eating fermented marula fruit off the floor.
 Sadly this is untrue, but that’s not to say you can’t turn these succulent little fruits into a refreshing brew.
 Amarula is a creamy liquer that evokes feelings of being in Africa on the dusty savannah and is world renowned.
 But sometimes you simply want a cold, refreshing pint of something.
 This is where the Nomads have excelled with this very detailed recipe on making a traditional Marula beer, also known as Mukumbi to the Venda people.
 This beer has been used in ceremonies for centuries but has recently been a large source of income for unemployed women in the Limpopo province of South Africa, where you can regularly see them selling it on the side of the road.

 The Nitty Gritty Nomads, not being individuals to miss an opportunity to indulge in African culture, decided to make their own batch of Mukumbi.
 Check out the process and story below:

-- two or three buckets (one with a sealable lid)
+- Two or three buckets (one with a sealable lid)

-- a knife (they aren’t going to cut themselves)
+- A knife (they aren’t going to cut themselves)

 - 2 spatulas